 In this article:

-Foot odor may not be a serious health concern, but it does reflect poorly on your hygiene.
-Unfortunately for some, this problem remains a great source of discomfort and embarrassment.
 People who have a tendency to perspire profusely are usually the most affected.
-In fact, smelly feet are usually synonymous with sweaty feet.
+In fact, smelly feet are often associated with sweaty feet

 When perspiration from your feet gets trapped within the confines of your socks and shoes, naturally occurring bacteria that reside on your feet and inside the shoes or socks get a shot of life from the moist environment.